Academic boycott of Israel: Association of University Teachers

-Condemnation and backlash

 The AUT's decision was immediately condemned by Jewish groups and many members of the AUT.
 Critics of the boycott within and outside the AUT noted that at the meeting at which the boycott motion was passed the leadership cut short the debate citing a lack of time.
 Specifically, the Board of Deputies of British Jews and the Union of Jewish Students accused the AUT of purposely holding the vote during Passover, when many Jewish members could not be present.

 The presidents of Jerusalem-based al-Quds University and Hebrew University of Jerusalem issued a joint statement condemning the boycott effort as unproductive towards ending the "shared tragedy" but rather could prolong it:

 One of the university presidents, Sari Nusseibeh of al-Quds University, continued: "If we are to look at Israeli society, it is within the academic community that we've had the most progressive pro-peace views and views that have come out in favor of seeing us as equals [...]
 If you want to punish any sector, this is the last one to approach."
 He acknowledges, however, that his view is a minority one among Palestinian academics.

 Zvi Ravner, Israel's deputy ambassador in London, noted, "[t]he last time that Jews were boycotted in universities was in 1930s Germany."

 The British National Postgraduate Committee also voted to oppose the boycott.
 Project officer Andre Oboler said that the boycott "runs contrary to our objective, which is to advance in the public interest the education of postgraduate students within the UK".

-Cancellation of boycott

-After the backlash and condemnation – both internal and external – members of the AUT, headed by Open University lecturer and Engage founder Jon Pike – gathered enough signatures to call a special meeting on the subject.
-Pro-boycott demonstrators called for the AUT to maintain its course against what they described as "unbelievable pressure", while anti-boycott demonstrators suggested that the decision had been influenced by antisemitism, and argued that the AUT's integrity was being threatened by a group of "leftwing extremists".
-At the meeting on 26 May 2005, the AUT membership decided to cancel the boycott of both Israeli universities.
-Reasons cited for the decision were: the damage to academic freedom, the hampering of dialogue and peace effort between Israelis and Palestinians, and that boycotting Israel alone could not be justified.
+In May 2005, the AUT voted to rescind its boycott of two Israeli universities.
+The reversal followed internal and external criticism that the boycott undermined academic freedom and peace efforts.